zsiki/GeoEasy/doc/step_by_step.rst

 ---------------------

-GeoEasy is capable to create TIN based Digital Terrain Models from the points in the loaded datasets or from a DXF file. *Triangle* open source project is used to generate triangles.
+GeoEasy is capable to create TIN based Digital Terrain Models from the points in the loaded data sets or from a DXF file. *Triangle* open source project is used to generate triangles.
 There is a small electric field book in the demo data set called *terrain.scr*.
 Load the *scr* file using